Slovakia's biggest festival is organising a free concert to support the neighbouring country which has been invaded by Russian troops

 The latest industry news to your inbox.

-In the UK, meanwhile, free-to-air television network ITV has announced two-hour fundraiser Concert for Ukraine.
-ITV, STV and Livewire Pictures are joining forces with the Disasters Emergency Committee (DEC) and media and entertainment group Global to stage the event on 29 March.
+ITV, STV and Livewire Pictures have joined forces with the Disasters Emergency Committee (DEC) and media and entertainment group Global to stage the concert at NEC Group’s Resorts World Arena in Birmingham on 29 March.

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.